kdmayer/PointER/README.md

 You are ready to go.

-Note:
+### Adapt given conda environment

-- If you need to add new **conda** core dependencies, adapt the environment.yml file manually and go through the same process.
+If you need to add new **conda** core dependencies to the existing environment.yml, adapt the environment.yml file manually.

+Afterwards,

+    pip install conda-lock
+    conda-lock -f environment.yml
+    conda-lock install [-p {prefix}|-n {name}]

-- If you need to add new **pip** core dependencies, install them manually after going through the set up with conda-lock.
+If you need to add new **pip** core dependencies, install them manually after going through the set up with conda-lock.

+Example:

+    pip install <new_core_dependency>

 ## TODOs.md

  TODOs.md helps us to keep track of our progress and TODO items.

  Please specify the date and the author name when adding new TODOs.

 ## Important Note:

  - **Please do not push your changes directly to the main branch.**